apache/calcite/TUTORIAL.md

 +---------+
 ```

-Optiq has many other SQL features.
+Calcite has many other SQL features.
 We don't have time to cover them
 here.
 Write some more queries to experiment.

 ## Schema discovery

-Now, how did Optiq find these tables?
-Remember, core Optiq does not
+Now, how did Calcite find these tables?
+Remember, core Calcite does not
 know anything about CSV files.
 (As a "database without a storage
-layer", Optiq doesn't know about any file formats.)
-Optiq knows about
+layer", Calcite doesn't know about any file formats.)
+Calcite knows about
 those tables because we told it to run code in the optiq-csv
 project.